Lorraine Crosby: Career

-In 2020, she released a duet with Bonnie Tyler, "Through Thick and Thin (I'll Stand by You)" as a charity single in aid of the charity Teenage Cancer Trust.
+In May 2020, Crosby re-released her duet with Bonnie Tyler in support of the Teenage Cancer Trust.
+Retitled "Through Thick and Thin (I'll Stand by You)", the single reached no. 64 on the UK Downloads Chart.

+In 2021, Crosby featured as a backing vocalist on "Paradigms" from Sam Fender's album Seventeen Going Under.
+From January to March 2024, Crosby starred as the "Vampire Queen" on Steve Steinman's Vampires Rock UK stage tour.

 Discography

 Crosby has provided backing vocals on Bonnie Tyler's albums Free Spirit (1995) and Wings (2005).